Regulations for Modular Initial Degrees

 - Bachelor’s Degree (HE Level 3/CQFW 6)

 The University shall establish conventions for the award of these qualifications.
-Students who temporarily withdraw with the intention of returning to their studies at a later date will not normally be eligible for the award of the Certificate of Higher Education, the Diploma of Higher Education or the Bachelor’s Degree.
+Students who temporarily withdraw with the intention of returning to their studies at a later date will not normally be eligible for the award of the Certificate of Higher Education, the Diploma of Higher Education, the Ordinary Degree or the Bachelor’s Degree.

-23. Students exiting a degree scheme with an Undergraduate Certificate or Diploma of Higher Education under these arrangements shall be eligible for a Pass award only.
+24. Students exiting a degree scheme with an Undergraduate Certificate, Diploma of Higher Education or Ordinary Degree under these arrangements shall be eligible for a Pass award only.

 - Second Class, Division One